sam0rr/my_fish_config/readme.md

 ## Functions and aliases
 - `on_start` – installs `figlet`/`fastfetch` if missing, prints a figlet banner of your username, and runs `fastfetch` on shell open.
-- `ls` – alias to `eza -lah --icons --git` for an icon-filled directory view with Git info.
-- `rm` – safety wrapper; shows a warning and exits.
-Use `command rm …` for actual deletion.
 - `b3check [--print-hash] <ref_file> <file2> [file3 ...]` – hash the reference file with BLAKE3 and compare one or more targets, optionally showing the hash and transfer speed.
 Requires `b3sum`.
 - `color_picker` – launches a YAD/Gum color picker, stores history in `~/.local/share/color_picker/`, rebuilds a palette, copies the hex code to the clipboard, and sends a desktop notification.
 Needs `gum`, `yad`, and optionally `notify-send`.
 - `image-open <file>` – checks MIME type and previews supported images inline using `kitty +kitten icat`.
 Requires Kitty and the `file` command.
+- `ls` – alias to `eza -lah --icons --git` for an icon-filled directory view with Git info.
+- `rm` – safety wrapper; shows a warning and exits.
+Use `command rm …` for actual deletion.
+- `gp` – alias to `gtrash put --rm-mode -r` to send files or directories to gtrash recursively while preserving restore info.
+- `gf` – alias to `gtrash find` for searching trashed items by name or pattern.
+- `gr` – alias to `gtrash restore-group` to restore items together when they were trashed as a group.
+- `gm` – alias to `gtrash metafix` to repair gtrash metadata if paths move.
+- `gd` – alias to `gtrash prune` for cleaning up old or orphaned trash entries.